arnabbhowal/p2p-chat-udp/README.md

 * **Java Development Kit (JDK):** Version 8 or higher recommended.
 Make sure `javac` and `java` commands are available in your system's PATH.
 * **JSON Library:** A JSON parsing library is required.
 This project assumes you have `org.json.jar` (available from [MVNRepository](https://mvnrepository.com/artifact/org.json/json) or other sources).
+* **(Optional for GUI Icons):** The GUI attempts to load a copy icon from `src/main/resources/icons/copy_icon.png`.
+If this file is not present, a simple text button `[C]` will be used as a fallback.
+You can create these directories and add a 16x16 or 20x20 PNG icon if desired.

 ## Setup